drhlxiao/g4cad/README.md

   url          = {https://doi.org/10.5281/zenodo.7085915}
 }
 ```
-## Contact
+## Reporting issues, contributing code, contacting me
-* If you found issues, please create an github issue on this repo
+* If you find issues, please create an github issue on this repo
 * If you want to contribute code, please create a pull request
 *  send an email to  dr.hualinxiao@gmail.com if you have anything else